US Stocks Mixed; Small Business Sentiment Falls In June - Above Food Ingredients (NASDAQ:ABVE), Bolt Projects Holdings (NASDAQ:BSLK)

 - Shares of MaxsMaking Inc. MAMK were down 26% to $2.7387

 - Above Food Ingredients Inc. ABVE was down, falling 25% to $0.5101.
-Above Food announced merger with Palm Global.
+Above Food announced merged with Palm Global.

 Commodities